moby/moby/docs/reference/api/docker_remote_api.md

 [Docker Remote API v1.25](docker_remote_api_v1.25.md) documentation

-* `POST /containers/create` now takes `AutoRemove` in HostConfig, auto-removal will be done on daemon side.
+* `POST /containers/create` now takes `AutoRemove` in HostConfig, to enable auto-removal of the container on daemon side when the container's process exits.

 ### v1.24 API changes